MintyMonster/Periphery/README.md

 # Peripheral
+# University of Gloucestershire
-A Tobii eye tracking based horror game for a group based University assignment.\n University of Gloucestershire
+A Tobii eye tracking based horror game for a group based University assignment.